snithya2546/Responsive-Web-Design-at-Bucketstudy-Task1/README.md

 This project is part of my **Full Stack Web Development Internship at BucketStudy**.
 The task was to create a **modern, fully responsive landing page** using **HTML, CSS, and JavaScript**.
-# 🌐 Responsive Landing Page – BucketStudy Internship Task

-This project is part of my **Full Stack Web Development Internship at BucketStudy**.
-The task was to create a **modern, fully responsive landing page** using **HTML, CSS, and JavaScript**.

 ## 🚀 Features